CSCfi/csc-user-guide/docs/support/tutorials/helmi_quick.md

 	- Python backend preamble to set the backend as Helmi
 	- Basis gates and Qubit Mapping for Helmi
 	- Printing results such that results are returned to LUMI (TBD) -->

+In order to efficiently use Helmi, some knowledge of the underlying system architecture and topology is needed.
+[Helmi's topology is described here](../../../computing/helmi/) and the examples below show how this topology is utilised to improve results.

 ### Qiskit